Anupam Shobhakar: Indian classical music and the sarod

 In his early teens, Shobhakar began to listen to Indian classical music again – as he says, "What I was doing on the guitar was not enough to musically satisfy me.
 I heard a Shakti record...that re-ignited my interest in the deep melodic gravitas."
 Shobhakar experimented by crafting a fretless guitar but found that nothing could match the "microtonal subtleties of Indian Music" like the traditional sarod.

 Shobhakar's first teacher was Suresh Vyas, who stressed practice and technical discipline.
 Shobhakar explains, "For three or four years it was only exercises – a lot of finger exercises, but no music.
 I got a little bit disillusioned, but that's okay: the philosophy behind it is, first you get your hands entirely ready, so that when the music comes to you, you don't have to worry about technique."
 The intense training process is known as "tayarri."
 He explains, "That word has been broadly translated as, like, 'technically great', but tayarri actually means 'to be ready'.
 To be ready when the creative thing comes to you, your fingers, your mind, your body, and your soul must be exactly in place for you to execute it."

 Shobhakar met Ustad Aashish Khan briefly when he came to do a concert in Bombay and stayed at Shobhakar's apartment.
 Shobhakar states that he was "blown away by Khan's command over the sarod," and has been studying with him ever since.
 Shobhakar lists Khan, and his father, Ustad Allaudin Khan (guru to Ravi Shankar and Ali Akbar Khan), as his main playing style influences: "Slightly aggressive in approach, but never at the cost of the melodic charm."

 Musical career

 Shobhakar was recognised for his talents as an Indian classical music performer by the Priyadarshni Academy, who awarded him the Best Young Artist Award.
 Shobhakar's current focus is world fusion and jazz fusion.

 First album

 Shobhakar recorded his first album Mysterious Awakening, in 2004.
 He handled every aspect of production on the record, including tracking the guitars with a "goose neck internet chat mic."
 Shobhakar describes the sound of the music on the album as "the best of both worlds."
 He explains, "Most Indian musicians do not understand harmony as it's not a part of the musical system — it's a melodic and rhythmic tradition — whereas a lot of western music is based on harmony."
-The album was released by Saregama HMV.
+The album was released by Saregama.